matejfric/mdbook/src/design-patterns/structural.md

 ```

 ## 4. Façade

+> Façade provides a simple, easy to use, user interface over a large and sophisticated body of code.

 - Simplify API over a set of classes.
 - Optionally expose internal methods for power users.